LearnWeb3DAO/Whitelist-Dapp/README.md

 Hardhat is an Ethereum development environment and framework designed for full stack development in Solidity.
 In simple words you can write your smart contract, deploy them, run tests, and debug your code.

 - First, you need to create a Whitelist-Daap folder where the Hardhat project and your Next.js app will later go
-- Then, in that folder, you will set up Hardhat project, Open up a terminal and execute these commands
+- Then, in Whitelist-Daap folder, you will set up Hardhat project, Open up a terminal and execute these commands

   ```bash
   mkdir Whitelist-Dapp